deviparikh/deviparikh.github.io/_pages/home.md

 <!-- %%%%%%%%%%%%%%%%%%% NEWS %%%%%%%%%%%%%%%%%%% -->
 <!-- <a class="anchor" name="/news"></a> -->
 ## News
+- 2024: I left my position as Associate Professor at Georgia Tech.
 - 2024: (An unusual) [Keynote at ICLR 2024][iclr2024-keynote] sharing five stories from my 20-year journey in AI so far.
 - 2024: I left my role as a Senior Director in GenAI at Meta.
 Stay tuned for what's next!
 - 2023: Introduced [Emu][emu-announcement], [Emu Edit][emu-edit-website], [Emu Video][emu-video-website], and [Emu Video Edit][emu-video-edit-website]!